klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ## istanbul_discard <a id="istanbul_discard"></a>

-Drop a currently running candidate, stopping the validator from casting further votes (either for or against).
+Drops a currently running candidate, stopping the validator from casting further votes (either for or against).

 **Parameters**